sarphiv/sprinkle/README.md

 Usage:
   sprinkle start [--] [<args>...]
     Submit the job script and pass <args> to job script.
+    If settings have not been setup, prompt to set them up.
+    If environment has not been setup, sets it up.
     If <args> contains dashes, add the two dashes "--" before <args>.

   sprinkle stop [<job_id>... | -a | --all]